 Reference to the document(s) that specify the parameter, preferably including URI(s) that can be used to retrieve copies of the document(s).
-An indication of the relevant sections may also be included but is not required.
+An indication of the

 8.2.2.
 Initial Registry Contents

 This specification registers the JOSE and JOSE+JSON type values in this registry: